-Population is just over 150 people, it is a tiny village 🙂
+The population is just over 150 people, it is a tiny village.

-As mentioned before, the biggest part of people in Guarda speaks this specific fourth national Swiss language: Romansch.
-There are not so many places left who speaks it.
-It is a mix of italian and latin.
+As mentioned before, the biggest part of the people in Guarda speaks this specific fourth national Swiss language: Romansch.
+There are not so many places left who speak it.
+It is a mix of Italian and Latin.
 The other place I have visited which speaks Romansch is Disentis.

-What I would like as well to mention is very interesting Chalandamarz tradition.
+What I would like as well to mention is a very interesting Chalandamarz tradition.

 In my opinion, the main two activities which I personally love the most are: stroll around the village (check out the buildings, church) and do some hiking.
-But the village and surroundings has indeed much more to offer to you fellow adventure seeker.
-Let us have a look what you can see or experience in Guarda village.
+But the village and surroundings have indeed much more to offer to you, fellow adventure seeker.
+Let us have a look at what you can see or experience in Guarda village.

 There is a public toilet (very important detail for me to show how a village is prepared to welcome the guests)